mpv-player/mpv/DOCS/man/options.rst

     .. admonition:: Examples

-        - ``mpv dvd://1 --slang=hu,en`` chooses the Hungarian subtitle track on a DVD and falls back on English if Hungarian is not available.
+        - ``mpv file.mkv --slang=hu,en`` chooses the Hungarian subtitle track on in a file and falls back on English if Hungarian is not available.
         - ``mpv --slang=jpn example.mkv`` plays a Matroska file with Japanese subtitles.